JWickleinMSDS/portfolio/content/projects/portfolio-project-1/index.md

 ---
 title: John Wicklein Portfolio
 seo_title: John Wicklein Portfolio
-summary: This is a personal portfolio build using Hugo.
+summary: This is a personal portfolio I built using Hugo.
-description: This is a personal portfolio build using Hugo.
+description: This is a personal portfolio I built using Hugo.
 slug: portfolio-project-1
 author: John Wicklein